 I have been using a relatively cheap pair for the last few years after my expensive Sony headphones finally stopped working.
 I have to say that there is little to choose between them but then the current Sony noise cancelling headphones have probably advanced since I bought my old pair.

-The ones I currently use are the Paww WaveSound 3 Bluetooth Headphones which I have just noticed are now “Amazon’s Choice”.
+The ones I currently use are the Soundcore by Anker Life Q30 Hybrid Active Noise Cancelling Headphones.
 They are designed for air travel with a carry case and an aircraft in-flight entertainment adapter.

 Noise Cancelling Ear Buds

-You can also buy noise cancelling ear buds but personally I don’t like having things in my ears (but I am unusual it seems).
+You can also buy noise canceling ear buds but personally, I don’t like having things in my ears (but I am unusual it seems).

-They work in just the same way as noise cancelling headphones.
+They work in just the same way as noise-canceling headphones but are obviously less bulky and easier to carry.

-If you are ok with having things in your ears (well most are, it is just me who is strange) then these TaoTronics active noise cancelling earbuds are very popular on Amazon.
+If you are ok with having things in your ears (well most are, it is just me who is strange) then these TOZO NC9 Hybrid Active Noise Cancelling Wireless Earbuds are very popular on Amazon.

+Are travel pillows worth it?
+Well in my opinion, they are another one of the must have flight gadgets for a long flight.
 Without a good travel pillow it is almost impossible to get any useful sleep during a flight.
-That is unless you are like my father was as he could have slept on a clothes line.
+That is unless you are like my father, who could have slept on a clothes line.

 Getting some sleep not only helps make the flight go quicker but can certainly help to make you feel better and refreshed when you get to your destination.